bimaakbar-dev/c0desk1/src/content/docs/guide/configuration.md

 lastUpdated: 2026-08-16
 ---

-Stardux keeps its configuration in the `src/config/` directory.
+Stradocs keeps its configuration in the `src/config/` directory.
 You can customize your site's identity, navigation, page content, SEO, forms, and more without modifying component code.

 :::filetree